Double killer Paul Wilson jailed for rape and murder of Nicole Tuxford

 The admission of a second murder prompted an independent review to see if the Parole Board was right to release Wilson from prison.

-Wilson has spent the last few years living and working in Christchurch.
+Wilson has spent the past few years living and working in Christchurch.

 He left at around 6am every weekday for his job at a scrap metal merchants on the other side of Christchurch.